How Much Does a Furnace Cost?

 Key insights

-• Furnaces last about 15 to 20 years, but after that the repairs may become more costly than a full-on replacement.
+Furnaces last about 15 to 20 years, so repairs may become more costly than replacement after this time frame.

 Cost by type of furnace

 Most people in the U.S. have gas furnaces.
-Though the upfront payment for a gas furnace tends to be more expensive than for some other types of furnaces, the fuel efficiency cuts costs in the long run (especially compared with oil furnaces).
-You can expect to pay $1,700 to $9,700 to install a gas furnace.
+Though the upfront cost of a gas furnace tends to be higher than for other types of furnaces, its fuel efficiency lowers long-term costs (especially compared with oil furnaces).
+You can expect to pay $3,000 to $10,000 to install a gas furnace.

 “Gas furnaces are typically warmer than electric ones.
 But electric furnaces are 100% efficient, versus the maximum 90% efficiency gas furnaces offer,” said Dariush Jamasb, owner of Air One Tech, an HVAC contractor in northern Virginia.
 “Apples to apples, gas furnaces also last longer than electric ones.”